5 nicest Climbing spots for newbies in Bavaria

 However, there is a little phenomena in this region.
 Boltings on many easy classical routes are scary.
 Some routes are bolted so high off that you risk a grounder if you fall before you reach your first or second bolt.
 There’s a lot of history behind this region.
 Famed for its beautiful powerful, classical routes filled with pockets, bolted for the fearless.
 Here are some suggestions for those climbing comfortable around the 5th and 6th UIAA grade, with perfect bolting:

-Web: frankenjura.com has a good database with topos (premium membership opens up all topos) to find the perfect crag of your wish.
-Great search functions
+Web: frankenjura.com and the Vertical-Life App has a good database with topos (premium membership gives access to all topos) to find the perfect crag of your wish.

 Guidebook: Frankenjura Band I, Frankenjura Band II from Sebastian Schwertner